-Your vet may order radiographs and blood test to determine whether your cat is suffering from an intestinal blockage.
+Your vet may order radiographs and a blood test to determine whether your cat is suffering from an intestinal blockage.
 If you notice any signs of intestinal blockage, take your cat to the vet immediately as this condition could be life-threatening if left untreated.
 Surgical removal is the only option if your cat is suffering from a lethal case of intestinal blockage caused by hairballs.

 How to Treat Hairballs At Home

 Given a cat’s finicky nature, especially towards its demanding grooming routine, there isn’t much you can do to prevent hairballs in your cat completely.
 However, there are ways you can reduce the number of hairballs your cat produces.

 Brushing or combing your cat every day, especially if it is a long-hair breed is one of the most effective ways of minimizing hairballs in cats.
 By reducing the amount of loose fur on your cat’s body, you’re also reducing the fur that ends up inside its stomach.
 Brushing is also a fun way for an owner to build companionship with their cat.

 If you are having trouble getting your cat used to regular brushing, try gradually incorporating a few minutes of it every day until your cat gets accustomed to it.
 Alternatively, you can take your cat to a professional groomer for a haircut, especially if it’s a long-haired breed.